 Photo credit: Emma Davenport.

-4. There are a few processing and saving options you can explore.
-Because we included a ‘Save As’ command when we created our resizing Action you might not need to change this.
-If you don’t, to make adjustments, you can tick the ‘Override Action ‘Save As Commands’ and make tweaks here.
+• There are a few processing and saving options you can explore.
+Because we included a ‘Save As’ command when we created our resizing Action, you might not need to change it.
+If not, make adjustments by ticking the ‘Override Action ‘Save As Commands’ and make tweaks here.

 Photo credit: Emma Davenport